lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

   by each version.
 After WGLC, this section will be finalized.
 </aside>

---02 todo:
+--03 todo:

 * Address management of KEM certificate

+--02 version changes:

-* Add module to support PBKDF2
+* Add module to support new HMAC algorithms in PBKDF2

 --01 version changes: